angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

     Range estimation from an AP to a cell phone

-From the table, we can find that the transmission from the outdoor access point to the cell phone.
+From the table, we can find the transmission from the outdoor access point to the cell phone.
 It looks pretty good.
 But, most of the applications we are using today require two way communications.
 Let’s take a look at the return path.

 .. figure:: images/cellphone-to-ap.png

     Range estimation from a cell phone to an AP

-The distance estimation is much shorter because of the radio power provided by the cell phone is usually lower.
-With a better antenna on the access point, you can still get a better range compare to home wireless routers.
+The distance estimation is much shorter because the radio power provided by the cell phone is usually lower.
+With a better antenna on the access point, you can still get a better range compared to home wireless routers.
 The transmit power on the client side can be improved if you have an external wireless adapter on a laptop computer, such as Archer T4U Plus.

 .. note::
     1. The EAP225-Outdoor is a dual band access point.
-The 2.4GHz performance is the same as the EAP110-Outdoor and didn’t show on the table separately.
+The 2.4GHz performance is the same as the EAP110-Outdoor and is not shown on the table separately.
     2. The outdoor AP sensitivities are set to -80dB for easy presentation.
-The real radio sensitivity is varied in different protocols it runs on.
+The real radio sensitivity is varied in the different protocols it runs on.
 The range of the sensitivities can be -75dB to -95dB.

 The range for a pair of Outdoor CPE
 -----------------------------------